The Howling Movie Franchise: Disappointing Sequels, But One Classic

 The Howling V: The Rebirth

-The fifth installment in the Howling franchise, titled Howling V: The Rebirth, attempts to tie together the previous films but falls short in many aspects.
-While the idea of connecting the movies may seem promising, the execution leaves much to be desired.
+The fifth installment in the Howling franchise, titled Howling V: The Rebirth, attempts to tie together the previous films but falls short in many aspects, and while the idea of connecting the movies may seem promising, the execution leaves much to be desired.
+(Following a familiar pattern).

-Despite its flaws, it does have some redeeming qualities.
-The dynamics between the characters are decent, providing some enjoyable interactions and the relationships and rivalries among the famous guests invited to the castle at least add some intrigue.
+Despite its flaws,the dynamics between the characters are decent, providing some enjoyable interactions and the relationships and rivalries among the famous guests invited to the castle at least added some intrigue.
 [The Howling V: The Rebirth on IMDB]

 The Howling VI: The Freaks